okstaticzero/react_truffle_starter/README.md

 # Overview

 This project is a boilerplate to quickly get started building DApps (Distributed Applications).
-Tools used:
+#### Tools used:
-`React` (Based on Create-react-app: https://github.com/facebookincubator/create-react-app) `Redux` for state management https://redux.js.org/ `Truffle` For contract compiling/migrating http://truffleframework.com/ `web3` To allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection. https://github.com/ethereum/wiki/wiki/JavaScript-API
+`React` (Based on Create-react-app: https://github.com/facebookincubator/create-react-app)
+<br/>`Redux` for state management https://redux.js.org/
+<br/>`Truffle` For contract compiling/migrating http://truffleframework.com/
+`web3` To allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection. https://github.com/ethereum/wiki/wiki/JavaScript-API
-`truffle-contract` To make it easier to work with your contracts. https://github.com/trufflesuite/truffle-contract
+<br/>`truffle-contract` To make it easier to work with your contracts. https://github.com/trufflesuite/truffle-contract

 ## Development Setup
 * Install truffle globally using: `npm install -g truffle`